 Breaking the familial cycle of addiction can be a difficult task, but it is possible.
 Many families have been able to overcome their addictions and lead healthier lives by recognizing the genetic predisposition for substance use disorder and preventing its transmission to future generations.

-One way to break the familial cycle of addiction is through education; teaching family members about the risks of substance use and the signs of addiction.
+One way to break the familial cycle of is through education; teaching family members about the risks of substance use and the signs of addiction.
 This can help them recognize when they or someone else in their family is struggling and needs help.
-Providing support systems such as therapists, peer mentoring, or support groups is also beneficial; having someone to talk to who understands their struggle can make a world of difference for individuals suffering from addiction.
+Providing support systems such as therapists, peer mentoring, or support groups is also beneficial; having someone to talk to who understands their struggle can make a world of difference for struggling individuals.

-There are many treatment options available for addiction treatment.
-Whether somebody is dealing with severe addiction or a milder form of a substance use disorder, there is individualized care for them.
+There are many treatment options available for alcohol and drug addiction treatment.
+Whether somebody is dealing with severe drug abuse or a milder form of a substance use disorder, there is individualized care for them.
 Some of these options include the following:

 - 12-step programs

 Chapters Recovery offers comprehensive treatment for anyone struggling with a substance use disorder.
-If your child is suffering from addiction and you’d like to learn more, you can contact us today.
+If your child is suffering from alcohol or drug addiction and you’d like to learn more, you can contact us today.
 Your child’s freedom is only a phone call away.
 Let Chapters Recovery help your loved one live a healthy life.